 Obviously, the most significant cost involved is the actual price of your new home, but that’s not the only thing you’ll be paying for.
 Closing costs, moving expenses, and insurance can all add up quickly and make those first few months in your new home more stressful than they should be.

 This is especially an issue for first-time buyers who were living with their parents or in an apartment and are moving into a house.
 You will quickly realize that you have to now go out and buy things like snow shovels, a lawn mower, curtains, etc. There’s also a good chance that your new digs will be larger than your previous space and that means you’ll have to start adding new furniture to the mix.
 Planning ahead and slowly accumulating things over time can help you avoid a lot of large purchases all at once.

 I’ve talked in more detail about closing costs before, so check out that post for cost breakdowns for lawyers, inspections, taxes, and more.

 Skipping the Inspection

 Getting an inspection done before you buy a home is non-negotiable.
-It will cost you a few hundred dollars, which is basically nothing in the grand scheme, and you’ll come out knowing if the house you’ve fallen in love with is a good investment or a total dud.
+It will cost you a few hundred dollars but you’ll come away knowing if the house you’ve fallen in love with is a good investment or a total dud.
 The inspector will also provide you with a detailed report outlining the life expectancy of such things as your roof, windows, furnace and hot water tank.
 That way you’ll know if you need to start setting aside money to replace your roof right away or if it should last you another decade.